The 5 Types of Life Coach Insurance You Might Actually Need (+ Provider Suggestions)

 [ Read: How To Create A Legally Binding Coaching Contract From Scratch ]

-Other potential reasons you could need insurance as a life coach is to protect your property (such as your office, laptop, or car used for business), cover the costs of any accidents that take place at the location of your sessions, and to keep confidential data about your clients safe.
+Other potential reasons you could need insurance as a life coach are to protect your property (such as your office, laptop, or car used for business), cover the costs of any accidents that take place at the location of your sessions, and keep confidential data about your clients safe.

-Let’s look at what all of these mean in insurance terminology.
+Let’s look at what all of these mean in insurance lingo.

 Types of Life Coach Insurance You Need